Yelich homers as Brewers beat Reds 9-4

 The Reds were hoping for a return to form for Luis Castillo, who was coming off an 11-strikeout outing on Tuesday.
 But he struggled during a 32-pitch first inning, allowing three hits and two walks, including one with the bases loaded.
 Willy Adames’ two-run single put the Brewers ahead 3-0.

-Omar Narváez’s seventh homer, a two-run shot in the third, extended Milwaukee’s lead to five.
+Avisaíl García’s seventh homer, a two-run shot in the third, extended Milwaukee’s lead to five.
 It was the eighth home run allowed this season by Castillo (1-7), who has a 7.61 ERA.

 “It was another bad day,” Castillo said.
 “What can I say?
 Every bad moment we know it is going to end eventually.
 Being frustrated all the time isn’t good for me.
 We are continuing the process.
 We will get there.”